Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Results and Discussion

-The subject-wise results (Tables~\ref{tab:biovid_subject_full_metrics_f1}--\ref{tab:bah_subject_full_metrics_f1}) further clarify these trends.
-On \biovid and \stressid, adaptation consistently reduces subject-to-subject variability: while prior methods can fluctuate on challenging target subjects, the overall behavior becomes more stable with personalized test-time evidence.
-On \bah, performance is generally lower and margins between methods are smaller, which is likely due to less controlled face capture conditions that amplify appearance and motion variability.
-Overall, these results suggest that personalization should be assessed not only by aggregate metrics but also by subject-level consistency, and that \ours provides a strong accuracy--efficiency trade-off among CLIP-based TTA approaches.
-Due to space constraints, subject-wise \fonescore score for all 10 target subjects on each dataset is reported in the main paper; complete subject-wise results including \war and \uar for all datasets, as well as subject-wise results for CLIP-based FER baselines, are provided in the supplementary materials.
+The subject-wise results (Tabs.~\ref{tab:biovid_subject_full_metrics_f1}--\ref{tab:bah_subject_full_metrics_f1}) further clarify these trends. \textit{TTA-CaP w/o Personalized Cache} also remains competitive across subjects, confirming that the gains are not solely attributable to the static cache.
+On \biovid and \stressid, personalized test-time evidence generally improves performance across challenging target subjects, although some subject-level variability remains.
+A paired two-sided Wilcoxon signed-rank test on subject-wise \war across the 10 \biovid target subjects confirms that \ours significantly outperforms T3AL ($p=0.039<0.05$).
+On \bah, performance is generally lower, and the margins between methods are smaller, likely due to less controlled face-capture conditions that amplify appearance and motion variability.
+Overall, these results suggest that personalization should be assessed not only through aggregate metrics but also through subject-level performance, and that \ours provides a strong accuracy--efficiency trade-off among CLIP-based TTA approaches.
+Due to space constraints, subject-wise \fonescore for all 10 target subjects on each dataset is reported in the main paper; complete subject-wise \war results for all datasets, as well as subject-wise results for the CLIP-based FER baselines, are provided in the supplementary materials.